 Do Not Run Out of Time to Seek Financial Recovery

 Filing a lawsuit is a time-sensitive endeavor.
-The state of California generally gives you two years from the date of your accident to file a personal injury lawsuit, per California Code of Civil Procedure (CCP) §335.1.
+The state of California generally gives you two years from the date of your accident to file a personal injury lawsuit.
+This is indicated in the California Code of Civil Procedure (CCP) §335.1.
 Waiting longer than this to take legal action could result in your lawsuit being dismissed and an inability to compel compensation from the at-fault driver.

 If you are considering working with a lawyer on your case, you may wish to secure representation soon after your accident.
 This may ensure that your legal team has sufficient time to comply with the statute of limitations in your case.